Samuel Little's childhood house.

 In 2018, he confessed to killing 93 women.
 So far, the FBI's ViCAP unit has been able to confirm his involvement in at least 60 murders.

-According to the 1950 US Census, Little lived at 223 E 33rd Street with his grandparents, Henry and Fannie Mae McDowell (screenshot below).
+The 1950 US Census shows that Little lived at 223 East 33rd Street with his grandparents, Henry and Fannie Mae McDowell (screenshot below).

 At the time of the census, he was just nine years old.